Last updated: 3rd of June, 2019

 Lynell recommends you to shorten the distance to your client by sitting down and talk to them face to face.
 This will give you the opportunity to create a more personalised hair consultation.

 “When I have a client in salon, I sit with them at their eye level.
 This sets a scene for a comfortable setting allowing you to be open to their thoughts, and most importantly, them being open to your ideas”, says Lynell.

 6. Ask for a 5-year hair history

 Before Lynell gets into the talk about hair goals, she finds it important to gain knowledge about the client’s hair history.

 “I ask for a thorough 5-year hair history, in which I include questions about illnesses or medications.
-This is essential to our end result with any services on the day, and even more so for the longevity of any colour service being performed.
-I engage in a talk about how we are going to achieve the desired result with the organic products I choose to use as a stylist, and I explain the extra health benefits internally and externally achieved through choosing a cleaner product”, Lynell tells.
+This is essential to our end result with any service on the day, and even more so for the longevity of any colour service being performed.
+I engage in a talk about how we are going to achieve the desired result with the organic products I choose to use as a stylist.
+Then I explain the extra health benefits internally and externally achieved through choosing a cleaner product”, Lynell tells.

 7. Get the client to list the hair products used at home

 In order to know what you are working with and to align expectations with your client, Lynell recommends you to gain insight about what products the client uses at home.